ng-Classic/ng-classic/devtools/projects/ng-devtools-backend/README.md

-# Angular ClassicDevTools Backend
+# Angular Classic DevTools Backend

-This directory contains the "backend" of Angular ClassicDevTools.
-This module interacts with the framework debugging APIs and responses to requests from the Angular ClassicDevTools extension.
+This directory contains the "backend" of Angular Classic DevTools.
+This module interacts with the framework debugging APIs and responses to requests from the Angular Classic DevTools extension.